Does Fasting Help Treat Allergies and Sensitivities?

 This was a wonderful experience for me.
 It shined new light on my perspective of human needs, willpower and the value of pleasures.
 Fasting for 3 days straight had made me feel absolutely wonderful mentally, as if I was clear and happy, focused and calm.
 It was like I took an Adderall except I felt very healthy, light and free.
 Symbolically, I felt as if I should appreciate little pleasures in life more than always looking forward to my next meal.

 There’s so much more out there to focus on and appreciate than food or other substances that you put in your mouth to make you feel good.
-This was true focus.
+This was true focus and clarity.

 As for my allergies, my oral allergy syndrome completely disappeared.
 My food intolerances to legumes and tree nuts subsided tremendously.
 I can now eat all raw fruits and vegetables and some tree nuts.
 On some days, especially if I drink alcohol, tree nuts will cause facial swelling.